 College Policy Number/Title:

-Howard Community College (HCC) defines governance as the process of involving employees in defining and benchmarking the college’s core work, developing the strategic goals and objectives, and formulating academic and administrative policies and procedures to ensure alignment with core ends.
+Howard Community College (HCC) defines governance as the process of involving employees in defining and benchmarking the college’s core work, developing the strategic goals and objectives, and formulating academic and administrative policies and procedures to ensure alignment with key performance indicators (core ends).
 Employees also have a responsibility for continuous improvement and responsiveness to the community and stakeholders the college serves.

-The board of trustees has the ultimate decision-making authority for the college, but values the input of the college through a defined process of governance.
+The board of trustees has the ultimate decision-making authority for the college and values the input of the college through a defined process of governance.
 The board of trustees supports collaborative, internal governance by stating in board policy that the president may not “make decisions except by a process where openness and fairness are maintained.”
+The president is the college’s chief executive officer and manages the day-to-day operations of the college.
 Internal governance at HCC includes several avenues to encourage the investment of employees in the day-to-day and the long-term decision-making of the college.